Ledger-Donjon/ledger-donjon.github.io/_posts/2019-06-25-Ellipal-Security.md

 We launched it on a pretty efficient computer with 2x GTX1080.
 The full search takes around 10 days.

+* Edited on the 2019-07-11 after discussion with Ellipal *
+<i> Ellipal acknowledge ECB mode is not the correct way to encrypt and told us that Integrity is more important than confidentiality for this specific mechanism </i>

 Meanwhile, we received our Ellipal wallet.
 We quickly played with the software interface and then decided to have a look at the hardware.

 ## Hardware Security Study
 The Ellipal device is quite similar to a low-end mobile phone.
 Once the plastic enclosure is opened and the battery has been removed, we can disconnect the buttons and screen and extract the motherboard of the device.
 The motherboard is a small multilayer PCB on which we can notice two metal passive shields, whose purpose is probably to enhance CEM properties of the electronics.
 We managed to remove the metal shiels using hot-air soldering station and a scalpel, without damaging the board to keep it functional.